upthebuzzard/upthebuzzard.github.io/_games/greedy-devils.md

 You can choose to just discard a card from your existing pouch, or maybe you have to make room for a newly picked card.

-The card is discarded as far away as a MOVE, i.e. to a neighbouring position, or can slide all the way down.
+The card is discarded as far away as a MOVE, i.e. to a neighbouring NESW position, or can slide all the way down.
 When it comes to rest, it is the new top card.

 You can only discard onto your own position if it doesn't raise your height by more than 4.